hbar1st/where-is-waldo/README.md

 TODOs:
-- once the user closes the top ten, reset the page so the focus is on the top ten button (so the page is scrolled back to the top/left)
 - work on the bonus of adding different scenes into the db and allowing the user to select from them